anb94/Canary/README.md

 Once inside the container (step 4), you can run the script you desire to use.

-For example, if you are starting at the first step and wish to combine the consent groups, you would type the following command:
+For example, if you wish to combine the consent groups, you would type the following command:

 ```bash